Samuel Bak: Artistic style and influences

-Samuel Bak's art has elements of post-modernism, as he employs different styles and visual vernaculars, i.e. surrealism (Salvador Dali, René Magritte), analytical cubism (Picasso), pop art (Andy Warhol, Roy Lichtenstein) and quotations from the old masters.
+Samuel Bak's art has elements of post-modernism, as he employs different styles and visual vernaculars, i.e. surrealism (Salvador Dalí, René Magritte), analytical cubism (Picasso), pop art (Andy Warhol, Roy Lichtenstein) and quotations from the old masters.
 The artist never paints direct scenes of mass death.
 Instead, he employs allegory, metaphor and certain artistic devices such as substitution: toys instead of the murdered children who played with them, books, instead of the people who read them.
 Further devices are quotations of iconographical prototypes, i.e. Michelangelo's Creation of Adam (1511/12) on the Sistine Ceiling or Albrecht Dürer's famous engraving entitled Melancholia (1516).

 In the late 1980s, Bak opened up about his paintings, stating they convey "a sense of a world that was shattered."

 In his piece entitled Trains, Bak creates a vast grey landscape with large mounts creating the structure of a train.
 Massive taper candles burn in the distance further down the train tracks, surrounding an eruption.
 The smoke from the candles and volcano pour into a sky of dark ominous clouds that lurk over the landscape.
 Here Bak has created a whole new meaning for "trains".
 Many of Bak’s pieces incorporate aspects of Jewish culture and the holocaust with a dark and creative twist, such as Shema Yisrael, Alone, and Ghetto.

 In Bak’s 2011 series featuring Adam and Eve (which comprised 125 paintings, drawings and mixed media works), the artist casts the first couple as lone survivors of a biblical narrative of a God who birthed humanity and promised never to destroy it.
 Unable to make good on the greatest of all literary promises, God becomes another one of the relics that displaced persons carry around with them in the disorienting aftermath of world war.
 Viewers often describe Bak as a tragedian, but if classical tragedy describes the fall of royal families, Bak narrates the disintegration and disillusion of the chosen people.
 Bak draws upon the biblical heroes of the Genesis story, yet he is more preoccupied with the visual legacy of the creation story as immortalized by Italian and North Renaissance artists.

 Bak continues to deal with the artistic expression of the destruction and dehumanization which make up his childhood memories.
 He speaks about what are deemed to be the unspeakable atrocities of the Holocaust, though he hesitates to limit the boundaries of his art to the post-Holocaust genre.

+Samuel Bak uses his art to teach and enlighten the public.
+“Holocaust was a laboratory which tells you that human beings can do the best and the worst.
+It is not because they are born very good or very evil – there's no such thing.
+But they are brought up in very different ways,” the painter says in a June 2022 interview.
+“It is my duty to help not let such horrors happen again.”